DoTheEvo/selfhosted-apps-docker/prometheus_grafana/readme.md

 # Pushgateway

-It gives freedom to push information in to prometheus from anywhere.
-No need to be on the same newtork or doing VPN.
-Just a html post request to pushgateway url.
+Gives freedom to push information in to prometheus from anywhere.
+No need to be on the same network.
+Just a html post request to pushgateway url.<br>

-The setup and real world use of pushgateway, along with small steps when learning it are in the repo -
+The setup and the real world use of pushgateway, along with small steps when learning it are in the repo -
 [Veeam Prometheus Grafana](https://github.com/DoTheEvo/veeam-prometheus-grafana)<br>
 Including pushing information from windows powershell.